 It’s a typical Wednesday night in Toronto.
 In a third-floor ballroom, some forty people have come to dance together.
 A bow lifts and settles on cello strings and one can see the bodies absorb the first awaited note.
 A couple in the corner are intertwined in a rolling dance in which it is hard to figure out whose body is whose.
 A high-flying trio graciously makes its way around them.
 The bodies in this space are engaged in a type of group sensory “listening” that uses all the senses to gauge space and direction of momentum.
 There are all types of dancers here, from those that dance professionally to those that do it for fun.
-The ages span nineteen-year-olds to seventy+, and include diverse body types.
+The ages span youth to 90+, and include diverse body types.
 There is an equal mix of women and men, not often seen in most other dance scenes.
 There is every combination of gender-mixing in the couplings and trios.
-In the groups that fly or roll across the dance floor, both men and women share the job of lifting.
-It is not just the men who lead—the lead and follow are shared by all in a seamless exchange.
+In the groups that fly or roll across the dance floor, both men and women do the work of lifting.
+It is not the men who lead as in many social dance forms — in contact improvisation the lead and follow are shared .

 This is the jam I founded and have facilitated for the past nineteen years.
-Coming from a ballet background, for me it’s a utopia of gender equity and freedom of expression.
+Coming from a ballet background, for me it seemed a utopia of gender equity and freedom of expression.
 I love this form and I love this jam for which I have been the caretaker.

 You should know something about me… I am a fierce caretaker.
 That is my nature.
 When I started facilitating the Wednesday Dance Jam, people would come to me with complaints about boundary violations.
 Right, I thought, I am going to see if I can help them by writing clear guidelines.
 I did this because I assumed that, for the most part, people were basically good, and that most boundary violations were based on lack of knowledge.
 That began a nineteen-year process of building the Toronto Wednesday Dance Jam boundary guidelines.
 There’s a link to the latest version of the guidelines at the end of this article, if you would like to take a moment and read them before proceeding.
 I’ll wait.